ziapeltagames/six-winters/docs/RULES.md

 # Six Winters

-This section is still very much unfinished.
-Currently, the procedures mostly live in the TURN_OVERVIEW.md file as well as in various brainstorming documents and in the designer's head.
+This section is still very much unfinished and in progress.
+Additionally, it is not always maintained with current content.

 # Overview

-The players control Red Bank, a growing society that is under constant threat from the Empire of the Autarch.
-The Autarch is working to achieve an apotheosis, becoming powerful and unstoppable.
-The players are trying to thwart this apotheosis by discovering the secrets contained within the Animaelic Forest, the source of the Autarch's power, and her greatest weakness.
+**Six Winters** is a two player cooperative mission based campaign game.
+Each session, players choose missions to undertake, which are represented by different decks of cards.
+Players select characters for the mission from a growing character pool, taking into consideration the strengths and weaknesses of each character.
+A mission takes about ninety minutes to play.
+The design goal is to make a game for nerdy couples who enjoy a game with a strong narrative that can be played on a weeknight.

-Six Winters is a mission based campaign game.
-Each session, players choose a mission to udertake, which is represented by different decks of cards.
-Players select characters for the mission from a common pool, taking into consideration the strengths and weaknesses of each character.
-A mission takes about an hour to play, and is played by one or two players.
+The players control **Red Bank**, a growing society that is under constant threat from the **Empire of the Autarch**.
+The Autarch is working to achieve an **apotheosis**, becoming powerful and unstoppable.
+The players are trying to thwart this apotheosis by discovering the secrets contained within the **Animaelic Forest**, the source of the Autarch's power, but also her greatest weakness.

-There is a race between the Autarch gaining apotheosis and Red Bank learning secrets.
-If the Autarch gains apotheosis, it is possible for the players to win the campaign, although it becomes much more difficult.
+Along the way, seasons will pass, the characters will grow and change, and players will make choices about the strategic direction for Red Bank.

 # Missions